 The Right Sender

 If possible, choose a sender from a person rather than a company page.
 Messages from an individual outperform messages from a company page by increasing open rates 16% as CTR and conversion rate increases 10%.
 Make sure the sender has a high-quality LinkedIn profile photo that is visible to the public.
+The more authority the sender has, the more authentic your brand will be with people on social media.
 Confirm the member’s setting are set to either “All LinkedIn Members” or “Public” for all recipients to see it.
 A message without a high-quality profile photo will likely never be opened.

 Leverage Visual Elements